antoniocasero/ACPReminder/README.md

 # Purpose

-ACPReminder provides automatic local notificacions, in order to marketing your app or explain to user different use cases of your app.
-It will schedule automatically some predefined messages when the user closes your application, and it will be trigger, some time later, if the user doesn't open the app in that period of time.
-If the notification has been triggered, then it will take another of your predefined messages and scheduled with the next defined date.
-If not, it will be reschedule it again.</br>
+ACPReminder provides automatic local notificacions, for example, to marketing your app or explain to user different use cases of your app...
+It will schedule automatically some predefined messages when the user closes the application, and it will be triggered, if the user doesn't open the app in that predefined period of time.
-Easy integration to your project and fully customizable.
 </br></br>
 <p align="center">
 <img src="image.png" width="400px" height="251px" align="center"/>